xyflow/xyflow/.changeset/giant-foxes-roll.md

 '@xyflow/system': patch
 ---

-Fix Minimap if all nodes are hidden in a flow and refactor getInternalNodesBounds
+Do not crash minimap if all nodes are hidden